GateNLP/gate-teamware/docs/docs/developerguide/README.md

 Teamware includes a default privacy policy and terms & conditions, which are required for running the application.

-The default privacy policy is compliant with UK GDPR regulations, which may comply with the rights of users of your deployment, however it is your responsibility to ensure that this is the case.
+The default privacy policy is intended to be compliant with UK GDPR regulations, which may comply with the rights of users of your deployment, however it is your responsibility to ensure that this is the case.

 If the default privacy policy covers your use case, then you will need to include configuration for a few contact details.